 Fr.
 Chad is the author of Learning to Be: Reconstructing Peace, and Spiritual Health (Morgan James Publishing).

-Chad grew up around Cincinnati, OH and has lived in the Nashville area for over 25 years.
-He and his wife Jennifer, a Montessori educator have three boys.
-Chad continues his family's baseball heritage by coaching in the local youth league.
+Chad grew up around Cincinnati, OH and has lived in the Nashville area for most of his life.
+He and his wife Jennifer, an educator have three boys.

 Fr.
 Chad attended Carson-Newman University, Berklee College of Music, & Veritas College.
 He holds a Masters Certificate, M.A.
 Biblical Studies, and M.Div..
 He aspires to pursue a doctorate in the future.